-Last legislative session, new language was added to the Reading Well by Third Grade law that introduced three new district requirements:
+In the last Minnesota legislative session, new language was added to the Reading Well by Third Grade law that introduced three new district requirements:

 - Districts must identify students in grade 3 or higher who demonstrate a reading difficulty to a classroom teacher.

 - Districts must provide information to parents about the student’s progress in addition to information about reading-related services currently being provided.